yopopova/Digital_Clock/README.md

 # Digital Clock

 The JS app 'Digital Clock' represents a simple clock that shows the current time and date.
-The user can also choose between light and dark themes.
+The user can also choose between light and dark themes by clicking the moon/sun button in the upper right corner.

 ## App Details